 My second album, "Poochman", continues my observations about various topics: avoiding neighborhood parties, ecoterrorists, poetry from my late sister and her amazing criminal activities, raising my kids, and marriage.
 The album includes a punk-country song about homelessness and the 99% Live Single, an Occupy Movement anthem, all which will be released through Oasis.
 It's quite an interesting, diverse playlist.

 OASIS has given me a format for change.
 I was just about to release my 2nd album with Disc Makers.
-Oasis gives me 2000 Digipaks, 100 posters, graphic design and a song in the Oasis Sampler CD.
+Oasis gives me 2000 Digipaks, 100 posters and graphic design.
 This green company will fly 2 of us to the Folk Alliance Conference, with hotel, and give me 5 Platinum admissions, a Deering banjo, a CD Baby Pro Album, 500 Download Wristbands, 500 Download Cards, the Indie Bible Package, a one on one call with David Hooper with career advice from Music Marketing.com, a year's supply of strings and accessories from Ernie Ball, one year web hosting from HostBaby, a Godin Progression Boutique USB Transblack Quilt MN recording guitar, a Big Namba studio backpack, 5000 spins on Radio Airplay and 4 submissions in the NewSong Contest.

 WOW.
 Oasis, I can't thank you enough for this incredibly perfect package for a DIY musician as myself.
 You make it possible for independent musicians throughout the world to have their message sent and their voice be heard.